S\'ark\"ozy's theorem for shifted primes with restricted digits: Fourier Estimates

 \end{lemma}

 \textbf{Remark}.
 The constant $\alpha$ is important for controlling the error terms in our asymptotics.
-A larger base $b$ and a denser set of digits $\mathcal{A}$ will give us a smaller value of $\alpha$, which we will eventually require to be less than $\frac{1}{5}$.
+A larger base $b$ and a denser set of digits $\mathcal{A}$ gives us a smaller value of $\alpha$.
+Under the standing conditions, which we are assuming here, we get precisely that $\alpha<1/5$, which gives us the desired control of these error terms.